 I found that if you chained together all four party members Extreme Attacks, two interesting things would happen; first, you’d unleash a boatload of damage on every enemy nearby; and second, the Switch’s frame rate would drop abysmally low.
 This was disappointing given that MUA 3 was developed solely for the Switch and therefore, should be fully optimized for the console.

 Performance issues aside, I found the gameplay to be enjoyable.
-The difficulty ramps up fairly quickly and you may see yourself having to replay a few boss fights if you’re not actively dodging or blocking.
+The difficulty rises up fairly quickly and you may see yourself having to replay a few boss fights if you’re not actively dodging or blocking.
 Hack n’ slash games have a tendency to feel like a mindless chore, and while I’d say that definitely applies to MUA 3, the game also has enough going on to keep you engaged; when you’re not fighting, you’re solving some light puzzles or navigating through platforming sections.

 When it comes to the game’s progression system, I found left something to be desired; over the course of the story, you collect shards that can be equipped to any hero in order to obtain passive buffs that enhance your hero’s traits.
 This system feels like something you’d expect to see in a mobile title and doesn’t do a great job at making you feel like you’re improving or becoming stronger.